Skip to main content

 warning

-Normal expressions won't work as a display value in ViewBox.
-They have to be defined as WLJS Functions (graphics functions already implemented and do not count) or wrapped into CreateFrontEndObject.
+Normal expressions won't work as a display value in ViewBox, expect already defined one like Graphics, Graphics3D or Image.
+Other expressions have to be defined as WLJS Functions.

 If you still want to pass normal wolfram expression and not to care about anything, please, consider to use InterpretationBox.